English Present Tenses ComparisonJust here for the exercises? Click here.

 The present tenses in English Grammar are the simple present, the present progressive, also present continuous, the present perfect and the present perfect progressive, also present perfect continuous.
-We can also use the future simple and progressive to make assumptions about something happing in the present.
+We can also use the future simple and progressive to make assumptions about something happening in the present.

 Learn the difference between the present tenses in English grammar and when to use them correctly in a sentence.
 Put your knowledge to the test in the interactive exercises.